Wind it until it stops. Don’t make this any more complicated than it needs to be.

 Q: Is it important to wind at the same point each day for optimal accuracy?

-A: No, not really.
-Although strictly speaking accuracy performance is usually most consistent at or near full wind when the torque transmitted by the mainspring to the going train is most consistent, the watch is designed to perform acceptably over most of the state of wind of the mainspring, though it can sometimes get erratic right near the end.
-But if anything this is a very minor component of observed accuracy performance when worn relative to positional, temperature, and shock variations.
+A: Not really.
+Strictly speaking accuracy performance is usually most consistent at or near full wind when the torque transmitted by the mainspring to the going train is most consistent.
+However, the watch is designed to perform acceptably over most of the state of wind of the mainspring, though it can sometimes get erratic right near the end.
+But if anything this is usually a very minor component of observed accuracy performance when worn relative to positional, temperature, and shock variations.

 Q: Is it OK to “top off” the state of wind throughout the day by winding a few turns now and then?